-Description Creates a graph image of the data contained in the CATable object formatted using the mime-

-Type, and writes it to stream, a Windows IStream.
+Description Creates a graph image of the data contained in the CATable object formatted using the mime-Type, and writes it to stream, a Windows IStream.

-Note: Note: An IStream is not interchangeable with a .NET System.lo.Stream object (including a Response.OutputStream object in ASP.NET).
+Note: Note: An IStream is not interchangeable with a .NET System.Io.Stream object (including a Response.OutputStream object in ASP.NET).
 A wrapper class is necessary for converting between these.
-The size of the image in pixels is controlled by the

-GraphWidth and GraphHeight properties of the table.
+The size of the image in pixels is controlled by the GraphWidth and GraphHeight properties of the table.

+Return value Boolean (success)

 Parameters stream - string

 MimeType - string (usually "image/jpeg", "image/bmp", "image/tiff", or

 "image/png")

 Usage tab.GraphWidth = 350